hpi-swa-teaching/SqueakKara/README.md

 ![UML](./assets/UML.png)

 The LandingPage opens the Environment, which consists of the Grid, Workspace and the Executer.
 All different Components on the grid are children from a central GridObjekt class.
-The grid owns every object and allows interactions between them.
 The workspace owns Kara and allows the do-it and print-it-statements.
 Each KaraProxy is owned by the Executer.
 The ExecuteControls class acts as the primary interface for managing project execution.